Getlabs Webhooks

 Verifying Webhook Signatures

-webhook payload.
-This signature is based on your Getlabs webhook signing secret, which is a
+payload.
+This signature is based on your Getlabs webhook signing secret, which

 Here's how the Getlabs-Security security header works: